-By incorporating allergy testing and treatment into our ENT practice we are able to treat patients much more effectively.
-If patients are having trouble breathing through their nose, post nasal drainage, rhinitis or frequent sinus infection, Virginia ENT is the clear choice to explore whether allergies might be an underlying cause.
+By incorporating allergy testing and treatment into our ENT practice we can treat patients much more effectively.
+If patients are experiencing nasal congestion, post nasal drainage, ear pressure, or frequent sinus infections, Virginia ENT is the clear choice to explore whether allergies may be an underlying cause.

 Lung function testing may be done in our office for patients with asthma or suspicion of asthma to ensure adequate control before and during immunotherapy treatment.